remix-run/remix/docs/guides/mdx.md

 ## Routes

 The simplest way to get started with MDX in Remix is to create a route module.
-Just like `.js` and `.ts` files in your `app/routes` directory, `.mdx` (and `.md`) files will participate in automatic file system based routing.
+Like `.js` and `.ts` files in your `app/routes` directory, `.mdx` (and `.md`) files will participate in automatic file system based routing.

 MDX routes allow you to define both meta and headers as if they were a code based route: